albertyumol/albertyumol.github.io/_posts/2019-02-25-LAestimation.md

 <script async defer src="https://connect.facebook.net/en_US/sdk.js#xfbml=1&version=v3.2"></script>

-More and more of our daily activites are becoming automated and digitized.
-Current technology relies a lot on computer data and its processing to make efficient decisions and solutions.
-One of such technologies involves optical sensing devices and and smart camera systems.
-These technologies revolutionized the way we look at things from the very small to those that exceeds our human proportions by orders of magnitude.
+More and more of our daily activites are becoming automated and digitized. \n Current technology relies a lot on computer data and its processing to make efficient decisions and solutions. \n One of such technologies involves optical sensing devices and and smart camera systems. \n These technologies revolutionized the way we look at things from the very small to those that exceeds our human proportions by orders of magnitude.

 In field of medical technology, image processing is a milestone for capturing live and real time images of minute cells.
 In the field of space exploration we have estimated the areas of the craters of the moon, approximated the heat of the sun, and even counted the very stars that made our heavens.